 By Beth Mack

-But no dish is more Jamaican than jerk.
-Jerk seasoning typically consists of Scotch bonnet peppers, allspice, cloves, cinnamon, nutmeg, thyme, garlic, ginger, brown sugar, and salt.
-It’s used as a dry rub or wet marinade on meat then grilled low and slow.
-Other entrees to look for are oxtails, brown stew chicken, and fish prepared in a variety of ways.
-These dishes are often served with rice and “peas” (red kidney beans), fried plantains, and stewed cabbage or callaloo (indigenous leafy green similar to kale), it is food for the soul.
+But no dish is more Jamaican than jerk, which typically consists of Scotch bonnet peppers, allspice, cloves, cinnamon, nutmeg, thyme, garlic, ginger, brown sugar, and salt.
+It’s used as a dry rub or wet marinade on meat, then grilled low and slow.
+Other popular entrées include oxtails, brown stew chicken, and fish prepared in a variety of ways.
+The dishes are often served with rice and peas, fried plantains, and stewed cabbage or callaloo — an indigenous leafy green similar to kale.
+It’s food for the soul and offers a little something for everyone, from seafood lovers to non-meat eaters.

 Lawrence Caribbean Restaurant